Preventing Marijuana Dependency

 There are a few tell-tale signs that a person has started to form a marijuana dependency, signals which are important to become aware of in order to avoid such a condition from developing.

 A major indication that an individual has become dependent on marijuana is that they have begun to use the substance more frequently than before.
-The more marijuana a person smokes, the more of a tolerance they will develop to the substance.
+The more marijuana a person smokes, the more tolerance they will develop to the substance.
 This will cause them to need to smoke more in order to achieve the same level of high.

 When people begin to feel as though they need to use marijuana in order to function properly, this is a strong sign that their use has started to resemble more of a serious dependence.
 If a person makes it a point to cut down their usage, yet finds themselves unable to effectively regulate the amount they consume, it’s very likely a person has developed a marijuana dependency and is incapable of kicking the habit on their own.